 For the most part, members of law enforcement are ethical and only interested in doing the right thing.
 Just like with any other professions, there are cops out there who use excessive force inappropriately.
 Being the victim of police brutality can be a very scary experience.
 The amount of damage done, both physically and mentally, can lead to a number of long-term complications.
-The team at McDaniel Law Group, PLLC know how hard it can be to get over an incident like.
+Washington DC Police Brutality Attorney at McDaniel Law Group, PLLC know how hard it can be to get over an incident like.
 People who have been the victim of police brutality are at higher risk of experiencing debilitating social anxiety and other mental conditions that can prohibit them from leading a regular life.

 A lot of trust is placed in the hands of the members of law enforcement and when this trust is violated it can cause a lot of anguish.
 If you have been involved in a police brutality incident, contact our lawyers for help.
 We have over 20 years of experience and can put that experience to work for you.
 Once we have found out the details of your case, we will be able to advise you on whether or not you need to pursue a lawsuit.